Calculate Your BMI

 Is BMI accurate for everyone?

 While BMI is a useful screening tool, it has limitations.
-It doesn't distinguish between muscle and fat mass, so athletes and bodybuilders may have high BMI despite low body fat.
-It also doesn't account for age, sex, ethnicity, or body composition.
-BMI should be used as one indicator alongside other health assessments.
+It does not distinguish between muscle and fat mass and does not account for age, sex, ethnicity, or detailed body composition.

 How can I lower my BMI if I'm overweight?

-What health risks are associated with high BMI?
+What health risks are associated with a high BMI?

-High BMI is associated with increased risk of several health conditions including type 2 diabetes, heart disease, high blood pressure, stroke, certain cancers, sleep apnea, osteoarthritis, and fatty liver disease.
-Maintaining a healthy weight through diet and exercise can significantly reduce these risks.
+A high BMI is associated with an increased risk of several health conditions, including type 2 diabetes, heart disease, high blood pressure, stroke, some cancers, sleep apnea, and osteoarthritis.

 Can I use this BMI calculator for children?

 This BMI calculator is designed for adults aged 20 and older.
-Children and teenagers require different BMI calculations that take into account age and sex using BMI-for-age percentiles.
-For children ages 2-19, use a pediatric BMI calculator or consult with a pediatrician.
+Children and teenagers require different BMI calculations that use age- and sex-specific percentiles.